 In addition to his current role, Jazzar serves as chairman of the Boeing Industrial Technology Group.
-Outside Boeing, he is a member of the board of trustees of Alfaisal University, an advisory committee member of King Abdullah City for Atomic and Renewable Energy, a board member of Alsalam Aerospace Industries and a board member of the Saudi Rotorcraft Support Company.
+He is a member of the board of trustees of Alfaisal University, an advisory committee member of King Abdullah City for Atomic and Renewable Energy, a board member of Alsalam Aerospace Industries and a board member of the Saudi Rotorcraft Support Company.

 Jazzar has also served as a member of the board of directors of the Saudi Aviation Club and Saudi Academy of Civil Aviation.
-He was a board member on the operations committee of the International Air Transportation Association (IATA) and a member of the advisory committee of the King Abdulaziz University College of Engineering.
+He also was a board member on the operations committee of the International Air Transportation Association (IATA) and a member of the advisory committee of the College of Engineering, King Abdulaziz University.

 Before Boeing, Jazzar had 30 years of experience in the commercial aviation industry.
 He started his career with Saudi Arabian Airlines in 1974 as a certified mechanic in the radio shop after his graduation from Dunwoody Industrial Institute in electronics design.